xiaominzhu88/ecommerce-page-next/README.md

 It uses cookies to keep track of items in cart and their amount.

-Some pages and components are written using Typescript.
+Some pages and components are written using TypeScript.

 The project contains testing with Cypress.
 Deployment was carried out with Heroku.